Sketch 301 Tuesdays 3:30-6:30pm

 in order to participate in the show and pass the course.
 Please check to make sure that you available for the tech rehearsal before signing up for the course.

 Students must bring a sketch to the FIRST session of class.
-This sketch should be no longer than four pages.
+This sketch should be written for the stage and no longer than four pages.
 This first sketch should be written utilizing the concept of the "Game of the Scene," taught in Sketch 101 and Sketch 201.
 Students should be prepared to devote time outside of class to completing new writing assignments for every session.

 Students will be required to see two scripted shows at the UCB Theatre before the end of the course.